 This is then pasted into the trade template page:

-Along with the trade screenshots, there are also a few questions and ideas I look at during each trade.
+Along with the trade screenshots, I also look at a few questions and ideas during each trade.
 I’ve picked this up from various places as I continue on my trading journey.
-I have no doubt this template page will continue to evolve as I trade.
+I do not doubt this template page will continue evolving as I trade.

 Related article – How To Save A Page As A Template In Notion